joatis/control_panel/docs/specs/user/user_definition.md

 ## Summary

 A 'user' represents a person who acceses the system.
 A user must belong to an 'organization' and have an email address.
+A user can be identified by APIs via the user_uuid, any relations made within the database should use the user_id field.

 An user is associated with a organization through the organization_user table.